aeud/hb-dta/README.md

 ## Choice of the Backend

-Webhook / Webserver / HTTP pushes / HTTP requests, don't require a statefull system, so any webserver technology could work.
+Webhook / Webserver / HTTP pushes / HTTP requests, don't require a stateful system, so any webserver technology could work.
 Let's restrict to Python, the following technologies could work:

 - Django
 - Tornado